Lightning-AI/litgpt/tutorials/python-api.md

 &nbsp;
 ## Multi-GPU strategies

 By default, the model is loaded onto a single GPU.
+Optionally, you can use the `.distribute()` method with the "sequential" or "tensor_parallel" `generate_strategy` settings.

+### Sequential strategy

-Optionally, you can use the `.distribute()` method with the `generate_strategy="sequential"` setting to load different parts of the models onto different GPUs.
+the `generate_strategy="sequential"` setting to load different parts of the models onto different GPUs.
 The goal behind this strategy is to support models that cannot fit into single-GPU memory.
 (Note that if you have a model that can fit onto a single GPU, this sequential strategy will be slower.)

 ```python
 from litgpt.api import LLM